(All fields required)

 Careful fetal echocardiography — including 2D and color flow Doppler echocardiography of the atrial septum, and pulsed wave Doppler analysis of pulmonary venous flow patterns — can identify risk factors for RAS in the fetus with HLHS (Michelfelder et al, Circulation 112:2974-2979, 2005).
-If a fetus has been diagnosed as having HLHS with RAS, the Fetal Care Center and the Fetal Heart Program at Cincinnati Children’s may offer several management option, depending on specific circumstances:
+If a fetus has been diagnosed as having HLHS with RAS, the Cincinnati Fetal Center and the Fetal Heart Program at Cincinnati Children’s may offer several management option, depending on specific circumstances:

 Despite catheter based atrial septoplasty, newborns with HLHS and RAS have a higher mortality rate than those without RAS.
 This may be due to changes in the pulmonary blood vessels and heart tissue that result from chronic obstruction of blood flow from the lungs during fetal life.
 Decompressing the left atrium and improving shunting of blood from the left to right atrium could promote more normal development of the heart muscles and vessels and improve overall outcome for newborns.